wizo06/genshin-graphql/README.md

 # About

-Fan-made GraphQL API for [https://genshin.honeyhunterworld.com/](https://genshin.honeyhunterworld.com/).
+Fan-made GraphQL API for Genshin Impact.

 # Limitations